 We expect the economy to gradually strengthen again.
 Economic growth will likely stem from domestic demand on the back of private consumption, driven by resilient labor market performance and gradual monetary easing, which in turn will also favor investment activity.
 At the same time, tourism continues to perform strongly.
-The number of visitors this year until September was almost 3% higher than in the same period in 2023 and almost 8% higher than in the same period in the prepandemic 2019.
+The number of visitors until November of 2024 was almost 13% higher than in the same period in 2023 and almost 10% higher than in the same period pre-pandemic, in 2019.
 In addition, economic activity is reflected by persistent growth in the number of new companies since 2019, when the trend bottomed out.

-As a result of economic growth, we expect the unemployment rate to be below 4% during 2025-2027, a significant decrease from 8% in 2021.
+As a result of economic growth, we expect the unemployment rate to be below 4% during 2025-2028, a significant decrease from 8% in 2021.
 After a temporary and slight increase in unemployment in 2024, we expect further favorable dynamics over 2025-2026, albeit at a slower pace, in line with economic growth.
 The labor market is characterized by the significant number of cross-border workers.
-The proportion has been increasing over the past several years, indicating a tight labor market--it reached about 33% of employees in July 2024 from below 30% in 2019.
-The government's labor market reform last year has appropriately addressed rigidities related to the hiring of cross-border workers and liberalized this market segment, so that the number increased by almost 6% between July 2023 and July 2024 to a total of 8,200.
+The proportion has increased over several years, indicating a tight labor market--it reached about 34% of employees in November 2024 from below 30% in 2019.
+The government's labor market reform last year has addressed rigidities related to the hiring of cross-border workers and liberalized this market segment, so that the number increased by about 5.1% over the 12 months to end-November 2024 to a total of 8,235.
 For several years now, the total number of employees has been beating all-time highs, which will help drive consumption, together with easing inflation and real wage growth.

-The authorities have been working on expanding the tourism industry by attracting investments in the sector, upgrading accommodation facilities, and targeting the upper middle class, which do not make up a significant part of San Marino's otherwise substantial tourist flows.
-This would allow an increase in the average stay in San Marino, which has been on an upward trajectory for many years, but is still relatively short, at about 1.6 days so far in 2024.
+The authorities have been working on expanding the tourism industry by attracting investments in the sector, upgrading accommodation facilities, and targeting the upper middle class, which is an underrepresented category of San Marino's otherwise substantial tourist flows.
+This would allow an increase in the average stay in San Marino, which has been on an upward trajectory for many years, but is still relatively short, at about 1.8 days so far in 2024.
 The government's economic policy agenda has been focused on stimulating growth, including by developing technology-based sectors, improving the business environment, and addressing the challenges of economic and social recovery through policies that stimulate growth in employment and business.
 Given the easing credit conditions, we expect investment activity will pick up in line with the eurozone countries.

 Following the June 2024 legislative elections, we don't expect any significant change in the government's economic and budgetary policies.
-The government coalition is composed of four parties, three of which: Sammarinese Christian Democratic Party; Reform Alliance; and the Party of Socialists and Democrats, were part of the previous government.
+The government coalition is composed of four parties, three of which--Sammarinese Christian Democratic Party; Reform Alliance; and the Party of Socialists and Democrats--were part of the previous government.
 Besides continuing with budgetary consolidation and further improvement in the banking sector's position, one of the key government priorities will be the implementation of the association agreement with the EU (which also concerns Andorra).
 We consider that the finalization of the agreement provides an opportunity to foster greater economic diversification, including via increased foreign direct investments, but the impact is unlikely to be felt before 2026-2027.
-Although the agreement still needs to be ratified, either by the EU Parliament or by all the EU members, it could be in place as of 2025.
-The agreement will allow San Marino to access the EU's internal market, broadening its export opportunities and enabling it to further diversify its economy, while strengthening the institutional frameworks and aligning them with the EU.
+Although the agreement still needs to be ratified, either by the EU Parliament or by all the EU members, it could be in place by 2026.
+The agreement will allow San Marino to access the EU's internal market, broadening its export opportunities and enabling it to further diversify its economy, while strengthening institutional frameworks and aligning them with the EU.